nhsconnect/Events-Management/pages/messages/messages/pds_record_change.md

 ---
-title: PDS Record Change Notification
+title: PDS Record Change
 keywords:  messaging, bundles
 tags: [fhir,messaging]
 sidebar: overview_sidebar
 permalink: pds_record_change.html
-summary: "The PDS Record Change Notification event"
+summary: "The PDS Record Change event"
 ---

-The `PDS Record Change Notification` event message is generated and published by the Spine, when a change is made to a patient record within the Patient Demographics Service (PDS).
+The `PDS Record Change` event message is generated and published by the Spine, when a change is made to a patient record within the Patient Demographics Service (PDS).
 The event message does not contain all the PDS information as the event message is only intended to be a notification that the reference patient record has changed, and allow the subscriber to perform their existing PDS synchronisation processes.

 Any change to a patients PDS record will trigger the publication of this event, some example of changes that would trigger this event are: